matejsmycka/C-projects-repositary/README.md

 # C projects

-This were projects I did for subject "Principles of low-level programming".
+These are projects I did for subject "Principles of low-level programming".

 <ul>
 <li>HW01: Programmer calculator</li>